DjangoCRM/info/docs/features/analytics-app-features.md

 The Analytics application within Django CRM equips businesses with essential tools to monitor performance, uncover trends, and make informed decisions.
 Tailored for company executives and sales managers, it offers a comprehensive suite of reports and visualizations to enhance strategic planning and operational efficiency.

-The Django CRM project includes 8 key analytical reports, which are further enhanced by broader CRM analytics functionalities:
+The CRM project includes 8 key analytical reports, which are further enhanced by broader CRM analytics software:

 ![Analytics Application Software](../assets/img/screenshots/income_summary_screenshot.png){ align=left width="250" loading=lazy }